-Land-based MIRVed missiles are considered particularly destabilizing.
-These missiles are a much more tempting target than traditional land-based missiles, because an attacker can take out several of their enemy's warheads at once.
+Land-based MIRVed missiles could potentially be more tempting targets than traditional land-based missiles fitted with only a single warhead, because an attacker can take out several of their enemy's warheads at once.
+This targeting dilemma doesn't typically present for submarine-based missiles since they are difficult to track while on deterrence patrol.